 Shrews

-Shrews are mouse-like little creatures, of which there are many subspecies worldwide.
-It is the smallest mammal on earth and belongs to the same order as moles and hedgehogs.
+Shrews are mouse-like little creatures that occur worldwide in many subspecies.
+It is the smallest mammal on the planet and belongs to the same order as moles and hedgehogs.
 As typical insectivorous Shrews feed on insects, spiders, ticks, earthworms, and other small invertebrates.

 Opossums